Enhance a problem solving ability in Physics for various competitive and qualifying examinations like GRE, GATE, CSIR JRF-NET, SET, UPSC etc.

 Problem set 30

-A particle is confined to the region $x \ge 0$ by a potential which increases linearly as $u(x) = u_0x$.
+A particle is confined to the region x \ge 0 by a potential which increases linearly as u(x) = u_0x.
 The mean

-position of the particle at temperature $T$ is
+position of the particle at temperature T is

-$$ < x > = \frac{\int xe^{-\beta H}d\tau}{\int e^{-\beta H}d\tau}$$
+< x > = \frac{\int xe^{-\beta H}d\tau}{\int e^{-\beta H}d\tau}

-where $\beta=\frac{1}{k_BT}$, and $H=\frac{p^2}{2m}+u(x)=\frac{p_x^2}{2m}+u_0x$
+where \beta=\frac{1}{k_BT}, and H=\frac{p^2}{2m}+u(x)=\frac{p_x^2}{2m}+u_0x\begin{align*}

 &< x > =\frac{\int xe^{-\beta \left(\frac{p_x^2}{2m}+u_0x\right)}dxdp_x}{\int e^{-\beta \left(\frac{p_x^2}{2m}+u_0x\right)}dxdp_x}\\